 ❄️ Why I Chose Gulmarg Powder Guides

 I’ll get into the risks and the decision to move forward with this trip in the next section.
-But since I already spoiled the ending (I’m going), maybe I should explain what I’ve signed up for up front.
+But since I already spoiled the ending (I’m going), maybe I should explain what I’ve signed up for first.

-After researching several ski operations in the area, I landed on Gulmarg Powder Guides for a few key reasons.
+After researching several ski operations in Gulmarg, I landed on Gulmarg Powder Guides for a few key reasons.
 First, and most importantly, I wanted to support a business that was locally owned and invested in the community.

 Many of the outfits I found in Gulmarg were run by foreign expats.
 GPG, on the other hand, is led by Billa Majeed Bakshi, a longtime Kashmiri guide and the director of Kashmir Heliski.
 From everything I read, they’ve built a reputation for safety, terrain knowledge, and deep respect for the mountains they call home.

-Their guiding model is flexible, offering everything from group tours and private packages to options for solo travelers like me, all focused on expert-level backcountry access.
-The reviews I found were consistently strong, not just about the snow or the lines, but about the local guides and the overall experience.
+They offer a flexible setup, with everything from group tours and private trips to options for solo travelers like me, all centered around expert-level backcountry access.
+The reviews were consistently strong; not just about the snow or the terrain, but about the local guides and the experience as a whole.

 While reading through their website one afternoon, I watched the ten-minute video below.
 When it ended, I started mentally packing my bags.
-After skiing in Korea and Japan over the past 20 years, I knew this was a place I needed to add to my skier’s bucket list in Asia.
+After years of skiing in Korea and Japan, I knew this was a place I needed to add to my skier’s bucket list in Asia.

 I encourage you to watch it.
 And if you don’t come away at least a little stoked and curious, then odds are the rest of this post isn’t going to be your thing.